ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ### Mana Casting
-You have the ability to alter reality using magic at its most basic level, energy that flows through all of creation creating magical effects, Mana.
-You have a pool of mana which refills every time you rest.
-You may expend amounts of mana in order to cast spells.
+You have the ability to alter reality using magic at its most basic level, energy that flows through all of creation creating magical effects: Mana.
+You have a pool of mana which refills every time you rest, and you may expend amounts of mana in order to cast spells.
+Your casting modifier for these spells is constitution. when a spell refers to a saving throw the DC is 8 + Your Proficiency Bonus + Your Constitution Modifier.
 Refer to the max mana points column of the sorcerer level chart to determine how much mana is at your disposal at a given level.

 You may cast a spell without using mana, but you must roll a mana check against the save DC of the level of spell you are casting to attempt to avoid corruption.
 If you roll a mana check lower than the DC of the spell level you must roll a on the corruptions chart listed for that spell level.
 Refer to the